LLNL/blt/docs/tutorial/setup_blt.rst

    :language: cmake

 This is a robust way of setting up BLT and supports an optional external BLT source directory via the command line option ``BLT_SOURCE_DIR``.
+Using the external BLT source directory allows you to use single BLT instance across multiple independent CMake projects.
-This allows the use of a common BLT across large projects.
-There are some helpful error messages if the BLT submodule is missing as well as the commands to solve it.
+This also adds helpful error messages if the BLT submodule is missing as well as the commands to solve it.

 Running CMake